Neela230/Syllabus-to-Schedule-Agent/README.md

 # Syllabus-to-Schedule (S2S) Agent

-The S2S Agent ingests course syllabi and announcements, extracts graded work, plans milestone tasks, and exports a ready-to-use study schedule.
+The S2S Agent ingests course syllabus and announcements, extracts graded work, plans milestone tasks, and exports a ready-to-use study schedule.
 It combines Retrieval-Augmented Generation (RAG), a LoRA-tuned extractor model, and a heuristic/LLM-backed planner to automate academic workflow management.

 ## Quickstart